 Minnie Jane Arts Scholarship

 This Pendle Hill scholarship has been established as an endowment to support and encourage a Quaker artist pursuing a self-directed creative project in the fine arts, crafts, performing arts, creative writing, music composition, or other artistic pursuit that is compatible with Pendle Hill’s physical facilities.
 The scholarship was established to honor Minnie Jane, a Quaker artist who founded the Fellowship of Quakers in the Arts, an organization whose mission is to nurture the literary, visual, musical and performing arts within the Religious Society of Friends, for purposes of Quaker expression, ministry, witness and outreach.
-For more details, including an application form, click here.
-NB: the deadline for this scholarship is June 30, 2018.
+For more details, click here.

 For more information about these supported residential opportunities and our application procedures, please contact Francisco Burgos, Director of Education, at 484-234-4490.
+Applicants are expected to have reviewed and understood Pendle Hill’s resident scholar policies and expectations prior to accepting any offers of residency.
 If you are looking for financial support in order to attend one of our Short-Term Education programs, please review and submit our Financial Assistance Application.